Frequently Asked Questions

 - your income was over £100,000

 Companies – when you register a company with Companies House, HMRC will automatically be notified that the company has been incorporated.
 The company must then tell HMRC that it has started to trade within 3 months of doing so.

-Individuals/partnerships – you need to register for self-assessment before 5 October following the end of the tax year, eg. for the 2015/16 tax year which ended on 5 April 2016 you need to notify HMRC by 5 October 2016.
+Individuals/partnerships – you need to register for self-assessment before 5 October following the end of the tax year, eg. for the 2020/21 tax year which ends on 5 April 2021 you need to notify HMRC by 5 October 2021.

 Companies – 12 months after the end of the accounting period it covers, e.g. if the company’s year end is 31 March 2020 the corporate tax return will need to be filed to HMRC by 31 March 2021.